harmony-development/harmony-development.github.io/content/docs/protocol.profile.v1.md

 ### <span class="codicon codicon-symbol-field symbol-field"></span>is_bot
 Type: optional `bool`

-whether the user is a bot or not.
+whether the user is a bot or not
+### <span class="codicon codicon-symbol-field symbol-field"></span>account_kind
+Type: UNHANDLED | TYPE

+what kind of account the user is, e.g. full, guest, bot

 ------
 ## <span class="codicon codicon-symbol-structure symbol-structure"></span>ProfileUpdated